nodejs/node/doc/api/stream.md

 [`stream.end()`][stream-end] methods are called.

-The primary intent of `writable.cork()` is to avoid a situation where writing many small chunks of data to a stream do not cause an backup in the internal buffer that would have an adverse impact on performance.
+The primary intent of `writable.cork()` is to avoid a situation where writing many small chunks of data to a stream do not cause a backup in the internal buffer that would have an adverse impact on performance.
 In such situations, implementations that implement the `writable._writev()` method can perform buffered writes in a more optimized manner.